CASFRI/CASFRI/README.md

 2. Translation of in-db FRI to CAS
 3. Temporalization of CAS data

+# Version Releases

+The framework follows the [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme (major.minor.revision).
+Increments in revision version numbers are for bug fixes.
+Increment in minor version numbers are for new features, changes to the helper functions (our API) and bug fixes, all not breaking backward compatibility with existing translation files.
+Increments in major version number are for changes breaking backward compatibility in the helper functions (meaning users have to make some changes in their translation tables).

+The current version is 0.0.1-beta and is available for download at https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/releases/tag/v0.1-beta

 # Directory structure
 <pre>
 ./                    Sample files for configuring and running scripts